MachadoLhes/restQL-clojure/README.md

 # restQL-Core

 RestQL is a microservice query language for Java that makes easy to fetch information from multiple services in the most efficient manner.
+RestQL-core is a lib that does the heavy lifting.
+You can check [restQL-Server here](https://github.com/B2W-BIT/restQL-server).

 In restQL you build queries expressing the fields and resources to fetch: